jonathondilworth/compilers/README.md

 Once you have a transition table, you have a potential efficiency problem, because you have to linearly run through a table every time you want to check a symbol, or do you...?
 Make the transition table essentially a look-up table that reflects the code, this can be done automatically when generating the code.

+To-do:
+* Re-watch lecture five and make some more notes, do some more practice.
+* Practice exam questions associated with Lexical Analysis.

 #References
 1. Rizos Sakellariou (2015), Compilers Lecture Slides, University of Manchester.
 2. James Power (2002), Parsing Lecture Notes, National University of Ireland, Maynooth.